-time and an unlimited number of attempts.
+• Weekly Comprehension Checks: These are multiple choice questions based on the book chapter readings for that week.
+You will need to use Lockdown Browser to complete quizzes.
+There will be 10 questions (generally 5 from each chapter), drawn randomly from a question pool.
+These are due Tuesdays @ 8:00am.
+Before the deadline, you have unlimited time and an unlimited number of attempts.
 Each attempt will consist of another random drawing of questions.
 Your score each week will be the highest of all your attempts for that week.
-You may use your books and notes for the comprehension checks, but do not search the internet for answers, and do not work with anyone else.
+You may use your books and notes for the comprehension checks, may not search the internet for answers, or work with anyone else.